Takashiidobe/notes/src/papers/distributed-systems/end-to-end-arguments-in-system-design.md

 ---
-title: "End to End Arguments in System Design"
+title: End to End Arguments in System Design date created: Friday, May 12th 2023, 5:07:55 pm date modified: Saturday, December 7th 2024, 8:45:59 pm
 ---

 # End to End Arguments in System Design

 The End to End argument states that some functions can only be completely and correctly implemented only at an application level.